Claude 3.5 vs Claude 4: Complete Model Comparison Guide

 Claude 3.5 and Claude 4 models offer different capabilities optimized for various use cases.
 For Claude Code development, comparing Claude 3.5 Sonnet vs Claude 4 Opus and Sonnet helps you choose the right model based on performance, cost, and development experience.

-Model | Performance | Speed | Cost | Best For | Claude Code Rating |
+Model | Performance | Speed | Cost | Context Window | Best For | Claude Code Rating |

-Claude 4 Opus | Highest | Slower | Most Expensive | Complex reasoning, architecture decisions | |
+Claude 4 Opus | Highest | Slower | Most Expensive | 200K tokens | Complex reasoning, architecture decisions | |

-Claude 4 Sonnet | High | Fast | Moderate | Daily development, balanced workflow | |
+Claude 4 Sonnet | High | Fast | Moderate | 1M tokens* | Daily development, large codebases | |

-Claude 3.5 Sonnet | Good | Fast | Lower | Most development tasks, good balance | |
+Claude 3.5 Sonnet | Good | Fast | Lower | 200K tokens | Most development tasks, good balance | |

-Claude 3.5 Haiku | Basic | Fastest | Cheapest | Simple tasks, learning Claude Code |
+Claude 3.5 Haiku | Basic | Fastest | Cheapest | 200K tokens | Simple tasks, learning Claude Code |

 Detailed Model Comparison

-Claude 4 Opus - Maximum Capability
+Claude 4 Opus - Previous Maximum Capability

 Best for: Complex architectural decisions, large codebase analysis, advanced debugging